This enchilada sweet potato noodles skillet is a delicious vegetarian recipe that gets dinner on the table quickly and makes clean up a breeze.

-- Add the sweet potato noodles, and cook for 10 or so minutes, until al dente.
+- Add the sweet potato noodles, and cook, turning frequently with tongs.
+Cook for approximately 10, until al dente.
 They should have a bite to them and not be completely soft.

 - Add the black beans, corn, tortillas, enchilada sauce and half of the cheese.
 Stir until completely combined.

-- Sprinkle with the remaining cheese and place in the oven for 5 or so minutes, until cheese is melted and the enchilada sauce bubbles.
+- Sprinkle with the remaining cheese and cover the pan for 5 or so minutes, until cheese is melted and the enchilada sauce bubbles.